Are Avocados Good or Bad for Bodybuilding? (Pros & Cons)

 Per 100g, avocados contain 167 calories, 2g of protein, 9g of carbs and 15g of fat.

-Avocados are also high in nutrients such as:
+Avocados are high in nutrients such as:

 • Potassium: A diet high in potassium has been shown to preserve muscle mass in older adults.